tgfischer/Multiple-Choice-Exam/README.md

 # Multiple Choice Exam Application
 This is a C# console application that allows the user to input a text file full of multiple choice questions.
-The program will then iterate through each one, testing the user
+The program will then iterate through each one, testing the user.
+This application randomizes the questions, and also randomizes the order of the choices so you don't memorize a pattern of answers

 ## How to use
 Go to the ```Program.cs``` file, and change the string in line 15 to the path of the text file you want to use.
 Note that there are two text files provided with this project (```Multiple Choice/se3314.txt``` and ```Multiple Choice/se3351.txt```)